- Love This

 As per the mythology, Ganpati once swallowed a demon and ended up with a burning sensation in the stomach.
 Hence, some sages offered him a set of doobs to relieve his pain.
 It is one of the most popular leaves for background ganpati decoration.

 Botanical Name: Prosopis cineraria

-A true devotee never forgets offering Shami leaves to Ganpati.
+A true devotee never forgets to offer Shami leaves to Ganpati.
 According to Hindu scriptures, many Hindu deities reside in this leaf, and offering it with Om Sumukhay Namah chant reduces one’s suffering.
 If you have a ganesh mandir at home, keep these leaves there.